lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 >
 > TODO

 The 7th Orogenic Lherzolite Meeting will take place from xx to xx June 2024 in NW Spain around the stunning Cabo Ortegal massif.
-This region is known for its remarkable outcrops of a few mantle bodies, ranging in size from a few kilometers, which are associated with high-pressure granulites and eclogites.
+This region is known for the remarkable outcrops of several kilometre-scale mantle bodies (mainly harzburgites and Grt-bearing pyroxenites) associated with high-pressure (Opx-free) granulites and eclogites.

 Join us for this exciting event, where researchers and experts in the field will gather to share knowledge and explore the latest advances in the processes operating in the mantle and at the transition between the upper mantle and the lower crust.
 We invite you to submit your innovative and groundbreaking contributions to the conference.
 We ask you to forward this information among colleagues who may be interested in participating.

 Mark your calendars and stay tuned for further updates on registration,  abstract submission, and key dates.
 We look forward to welcoming you to  the 7th Orogenic Lherzolite Meeting in Spain , where fruitful discussions and valuable networking await!

 Website map (click where you want to go)